 Chang studied orchestral conducting with David Hoose and Bridget-Michaele Reischl; other mentors include Gustav Meier, JoAnn Falletta, Robert Spano, Gunther Schuller, Ann Howard Jones, Larry Rachleff, and Donald Schleicher.

-She received her Doctor of Musical Arts in orchestral conducting from Boston University and studied cello performance, music education, composition, and music theory from Oberlin Conservatory.
-Her work earned her the Kahn Career Entry Award, Pi Kappa Lambda Prize for Musicianship, Berklee Collaboration Grant, Theodore Presser Scholarship, and Ernest Hatch Wilkins Memorial Prize.
+She received her Doctor of Musical Arts in orchestral conducting from Boston University and studied cello performance, music education, composition, and music theory at Oberlin Conservatory.
+Her work has earned her the Kahn Career Entry Award, Pi Kappa Lambda Prize for Musicianship, Berklee Collaboration Grant, Theodore Presser Scholarship, and Ernest Hatch Wilkins Memorial Prize.

 - 2017 Winner of The American Prize in Conducting, community opera division

 - Recipient of Esther B. and Albert S. Kahn Career Entry Award